Skip to main content

 Gratitude works in different ways

-The researchers found that in the short-term, even when there were stressors such as infective arguing and financial strain, perceived gratitude (feeling appreciated) – but not expressing gratitude (being appreciative) – protected the individuals from declining relationship satisfaction, confidence, and stability.
+The researchers found that in the short-term, even when there were stressors such as ineffective arguing and financial strain, perceived gratitude (feeling appreciated) – but not expressing gratitude (being appreciative) – protected the individuals from declining relationship satisfaction, confidence, and stability.

 Over the long-term, feeling appreciated also protected their relationship satisfaction, confidence and stability from declines due to ineffective arguing.